Epidemic tSIR

 - In response to this problem, Ben Bolker has updated the development version of

-and provided some code with optimizer flags that allowslme4
+lme4and provided some code with optimizer flags that allowslme4to fit these data

 - The cards simulations don’t match the